puppetlabs/puppet-docs/source/puppet/4.8/reference/man/epp.md

 showing the name of the template before the output.
 The header output can be turned off with
 <code>--no-header</code>.
 This also concatenates the template results without any added newline separators.</p>

+<p>Facts from the node where the command is being run are used by default.args Facts can be obtained
+for other nodes if they have called in, and reported their facts by using the <code>--node &lt;nodename></code>
+flag.</p>

-<p>Facts for the simulated node can be feed to the rendering process by referencing a .yaml file
+<p>Overriding node facts as well as additional facts can be given in a .yaml or .json file and referencing
-with facts using the --facts option.
+it with the --facts option.
 (Values can be obtained in yaml format directly from
 <code>facter</code>, or from puppet for a given node).
 Note that it is not possible to simulate the
 reserved variable name <code>$facts</code> in any other way.</p>